nim-lang/website/jekyll/install_windows.md

   </a>
 </div>

-If you know what you're doing and you're sure you need a 32-bit version, you can download it below:
+If you know what you are doing and you are sure you need a 32-bit version, you can download it below:

 <div class="center">